HOW-TO

 For users who want deep, specialized protection, Intego is built specifically for the Mac architecture.
 Unlike Windows software that has been “ported” over to macOS, Intego understands how Apple’s file system actually works.
 This makes it much more efficient and less likely to cause the dreaded “beachball” cursor during a scan.

 If you are a professional using a high-end MacBook Pro for work, Sophos offers enterprise-grade security that is scaled down for home use.
-It provides robust protection against ransomware, which is a type of malware that encrypts your photos and documents until you pay a fee.
+It provides robust ransomware protection, which is vital because ransomware can encrypt your photos and documents until you pay a fee.

 When to Stop Troubleshooting and Visit the Shop